 The bustling streets are lined with tourist shops, miniature amusement parks, and seafood restaurants, but the city’s landscape is largely dominated by high-rise resorts and condos, along with five undulating golf courses.
 And while the area was hit hard by Hurricane Michael in 2018, a recovery is under way and the natural attractions remain awe-inspiring while vacationers continue booking trips here.

-When is the best time to stay in a vacation rental in Panama City Beach?
+The best time to stay in a vacation rental in Panama City Beach

 Prepare to get toasty.
 This region receives an average of 320 days of sunshine each year, with temperatures usually ranging from 47 to 89 degrees Fahrenheit.
 The months of May through October offer particularly warm days, with the breeze off the Gulf of Mexico helping to cool things down a bit.
 In the winter the warm Gulf water helps keep the coast from getting too chilly (the water temperature ranges from the low 60s in the winter to the high 80s in summertime).